MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/ready_revised.md

 - **Hybrid-first customer:** Most workloads stay on-premises, often in a mixture of traditional, hybrid, and portable asset-hosting models.
 A few specific workloads are deployed to the edge, Azure, or to other cloud providers.

-  **Harry's Harvesters** is a *hybrid-first* customer, with a heavy investment in aging datacenters.
+  **Fabrikam** is a *hybrid-first* customer, with a heavy investment in aging datacenters.
 Cost and governance are its highest priorities.
 Legacy IT priorities and aging technology infrastructure hindered innovation, which drove some early cloud adoption.

 - **Azure-first customer:** Most workloads have been moved to Azure.
 A few workloads stay on-premises.
 Strategic decisions have led to a few workloads living on the edge or in multicloud environments.